The Hochschild homology and cohomology of A(1): Running the HH-May and abelianizing spectral sequences.

+using the usual $\Ext$-$\Tor$ duality properties of finite-dimensional Hopf algebras (in this case, ${}^{Aug}{E}_0A(1)$).
+The same analysis on the abutment of the spectral sequence yields

-The cyclic cobar complex of $A(1)$ with coefficients in $\mathbb{F}_2$ is isomorphic to the classical (non-cyclic) cobar complex of $A(1)$, as in Definition~A.1.2.11 of~\cite{MR860042}. and the May filtration on one coincides with the May filtration on the other. \end{proof}
+so the $E_1$-term of the HH-May spectral sequence is isomorphic to the $E_1$-term of the classical May spectral sequence for $A(1)$, and their abutments also are isomorphic.
+The fact that the spectral sequences themselves are isomorphic is due to the easy observation that the Cartier cochain complex of $A(1)$ with coefficients in $\mathbb{F}_2$ is isomorphic to the classical cobar complex of $A(1)$, as in Definition~A.1.2.11 of~\cite{MR860042}, and the May filtration on one coincides with the May filtration on the other. \end{proof}